bekk/bekk-christmas/post/thecloud/wip-build-and-deploy-your-apps-with-github-actions.md

 To get your app tested with GitHub Actions is actually quite simple.
 You need to place a YAML-file in the `.github/workflows` directory in your app, and then push your code and GitHub will run your workflow automatically on your event of choice.
 For our example, we will trigger the workflow on the `push` event.

+For our example app, there is only a few steps that need to be run.

+First we must tell GitHub Actions to check out our source code, then we must set up Java, and finally we can run our tests with Gradle.
+Luckily GitHub provides us with some helpful tools, and the runners contain a [healthy list](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners) of pre-installed software.

 ```
 name: Test